MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 # Explore Azure Storage

-In this exercise, you'll learn how to provision and configure an Azure Storage account, and explore its core services: Blob storage, Data Lake Storage Gen2, Azure Files, and Azure Tables.
-You'll gain hands-on experience with creating containers, uploading data, enabling hierarchical namespaces, setting up file shares, and managing table entities.
-These skills will help you understand how to store, organize, and secure non-relational data in Azure for various analytics and application scenarios.
+In this lab, you'll create an **Azure Storage account**, which is a secure place in the cloud to keep different kinds of data.
+You'll then explore its four core services and see what each one is for:

+- **Blob storage**, for storing files such as images, documents, and data files.
+- **Data Lake Storage Gen2**, blob storage with real folders, used for big-data analytics.
+- **Azure Files**, cloud file shares that behave like a shared network drive.
+- **Azure Tables**, a simple, low-cost place to store rows of data without a full relational database.

+This kind of storage is called *non-relational* because, unlike a relational database, the data doesn't have to be organized into related tables with a fixed structure.
+Don't worry if these terms are new, every step is explained as you go.

 This lab will take approximately **30** minutes to complete.

-> _**Tip**: Understanding the purpose of each action helps you later design storage solutions that balance cost, performance, security, and analytics goals.
-These brief Why notes tie each step to a real-world reason._
+> _**Tip**: Throughout the lab you'll see short notes that explain *why* you're doing each step.
+Understanding the reason behind each action helps you later design storage solutions that balance cost, performance, security, and analytics goals._

 ## Before you start

 You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.
+If you don't have one, you can sign up for a free account using the link above.

+> _**What is Azure?** Azure is Microsoft's cloud platform.
+Instead of buying and running your own server computer, you rent computing resources (like storage) from Microsoft and use them over the internet.
+The **Azure portal** is the website you use to create and manage those resources._

 ## Provision an Azure Storage account

-The first step in using Azure Storage is to provision an Azure Storage account in your Azure subscription.
+"Provisioning" just means creating and setting up a new resource.
+The first step in using Azure Storage is to create a storage account, which acts as a container for everything you store.

-> _**Tip**: A storage account is the secure, billable boundary for all Azure Storage services (blobs, files, queues, tables).
-Policies, redundancy, encryption, networking, and access control apply from here downward._
+> _**What is a storage account?** It's the top-level "home" for all your Azure Storage services (blobs, files, queues, and tables).
+Settings like cost, how many copies of your data are kept, encryption, and who can access it are all controlled from here._

 1. If you haven't already done so, sign into the [Azure portal](https://portal.azure.com?azure-portal=true).